-- The 2018 cohort of the Utah Zero Suicide Learning Collaborative met every other month to provide training, technical assistance and networking for an average of 10 different health and behavioral health care organizations. - The 2019 cohort will start in January 2019 with an additional 10 health and behavioral health care organizations. - Held the Utah Zero Suicide Summit in July 2018.
+- The 2019 cohort started in January 2019 with an additional 10 health and behavioral health care organizations. - Held the Utah Zero Suicide Summit in July 2019.
 Goal: Increase social norms supportive of help-seeking and recovery.
 Objective: Train at least 10% of the population of Utah in an evidence-based gatekeeper training.
-Measure: Number of people trained in an evidence-based gatekeeper training Baseline: 25,000 (estimated) as of January 2017 Target: A minimum of 299,592 Utahns trained by December 2020 Current: In 2018 an additional 548 trainings were held and 23,872 individuals trained in evidence based gatekeeper program.
+Measure: Number of people trained in an evidence-based gatekeeper training Baseline: 25,000 (estimated) as of January 2017 Target: A minimum of 299,592 Utahns trained by December 2020 Current: Since July 2018, an additional 69,953 individuals were trained in an evidence based gatekeeper program as of July 2019.
 Strategy: Evidence-based training will be offered to Utahns in a variety of settings.
 These include training programs such as CONNECT, QPR, Mental Health First Aid, ASIST, Working Minds, and others.
+Accomplishments:

-Accomplishments - DSAMH awarded six Community Health Training Grants and seven Means Safety Training Grants with community gatekeeper training as a focus. - NAMI Utah awarded 15 mini grants to communities, many with community gatekeeper components.
-NAMI Utah, AFSP Utah, Hope 4 Utah, and many other community partners continue to provide and expand on community gatekeeper training statewide.
+- DSAMH awarded 7 Means Safety Training Grants with community gatekeeper training as a focus. - NAMI Utah awarded 15 mini grants to communities, many with community gatekeeper components.
+NAMI Utah, AFSP Utah, Hope 4 Utah, and many other community partners continue to provide and expand on community gatekeeper training statewide. - DSAMH hosted a Working Minds Instructor Training and certified 30 individuals to teach suicide prevention in workplaces across the state. - DSAMH created an online QPR database to better track number of individuals trained and pre/post data.
+This was pilot tested in spring/summer of 2019, and went statewide in December 2019. - A public-private partnership was formed in September 2019 to create the first statewide suicide prevention campaign focused on positive social norms and help-seeking behaviors.
 Goal: Reduce access to lethal means of suicide death.
 Objective: Partner with at least 30 firearm retailers, concealed carry instructors, and/or firearm enthusiasts to incorporate consumer suicide awareness and prevention materials as a basic tenet of firearm safety and responsible firearm ownership.
-Measure: Number of formal partnerships established Baseline: Zero partnerships as of January 2017 Target: Ten firearm retailers, instructors, enthusiasts in Utah will have incorporated suicide education, prevention, and awareness efforts into their businesses by December 2020 Current: Nine firearm retailers, instructors, enthusiasts as of December 2018 Strategy: Thirty firearm retailers, instructors, or enthusiasts will have formal policies and protocols established to educate staff and clients and customers on suicide prevention, safe storage of firearms, and reducing access.
+Measure: Number of formal partnerships established Baseline: Zero partnerships as of January 2017 Target: Ten firearm retailers, instructors, enthusiasts in Utah will have incorporated suicide education, prevention, and awareness efforts into their businesses by December 2020 Current: Fourteen firearm retailers, instructors, enthusiasts as of December 2018 Strategy: Thirty firearm retailers, instructors, or enthusiasts will have formal policies and protocols established to educate staff and clients and customers on suicide prevention, safe storage of firearms, and reducing access.
 Accomplishments:

-- DSAMH awarded seven mini grants to agencies throughout the state, who provided suicide prevention and firearm safety training to 696 individuals. - Knowledge and intentions to help during a suicide crisis increased from an average of 3.44 on a Likert scale pretest to 4.52 on the post test. - Grantees used firearm safety media and community events to reach approximately 127,711 Utahns with firearm safety suicide prevention messaging. - Mini grants were also intended to mobilize community partnerships and grassroots efforts around firearm safety suicide prevention, and approximately 88 new community partners were engaged with these efforts. - Grantees are encouraged to target special populations in their community suicide prevention work.
+- DSAMH created an opioid safety and naloxone module to be used in gatekeeper trainings.
+3 regional trainings were hosted to train QPR instructors to teach this module in addition to the firearm safety module.
+A total of 150 instructors were trained between May 2019-October 2019. - DSAMH awarded 7 mini grants to agencies throughout the state, who provided suicide prevention and firearm safety training to 696 individuals. - DSAMH distributed 12,385 gun locks to community partners across the state. - DSAMH is implementing a Gun Safe Rebate program and have served 1,121 individuals since program start date in September. - DSAMH distributed 1,400 Naloxone kits to local health departments and mental health authorities that are doing suicide prevention in their communities.
 Available Services/Resources Mental Health Status The Utah Department of Human Services Division of Substance Abuse and Mental Health (DSAMH) is the state agency responsible for ensuring that mental health services are available statewide.
 The DSAMH also acts as a resource by providing general information, research results, and statistics to the public regarding substances of abuse and mental health services.
 The DSAMH contracts with Community Mental Health Centers (CMHC) to provide these services and monitors these centers through site visits, a year-end review process, and a peer review process.
 Address: